Board members

 Sarah Cowie

-Sarah currently works for NFU Scotland as their environmental resources policy manager, working on land use issues such as woodland creation, peatland and biodiversity.
-She takes an inclusive and participatory approach to developing policy, ensuring the diverse views of NFUS’s 9,000 strong membership are heard.
-She is clear that farmers are part of the solution to the climate and biodiversity crises and that development of future agricultural policy must be done in collaboration with those on the ground.
-Prior to this she worked for Edinburgh-based political monitoring agency, Newsdirect.
+Sarah is currently studying an MSc in Public Policy and Management at Corvinus University of Budapest.
+Prior to relocating to Hungary, she worked for NFU Scotland as Senior Policy Manager for Climate Land and Business, leading on climate change and environmental policies for the organisation’s 9,000 strong membership.
+She advocates for an inclusive and participatory approach to developing policy to ensure a diverse range of views are heard.
+She also worked at Edinburgh-based political monitoring agency, Newsdirect.
 She co-founded the Women in Public Affairs Scotland network, with the aim of creating a safe space for women in the industry to meet, network and learn from each other.
-She was also an operational volunteer with the 2050 Climate Group for a number of years and has a strong interest in climate change action and policy”.
+She was also an operational volunteer with the 2050 Climate Group for a number of years and has a strong interest in climate change action and policy.

 Susan McDonald